IHE/RAD.IMR/input/pagecontent/RAD-Y5.md

 - Number of Frames (0028,0008) absent or with any value (i.e., single or multi-frame images)

 The Display shall support the following subset of image viewing capabilities as defined in [Basic Image Review (BIR)](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_BIR.pdf) Profile Section 4.16.4.2.2.5 when showing the images:
-- Windowing and Rendering (Section 4.16.4.2.2.5.4 except for Clamp Mode ???)
+- Windowing and Rendering (Section 4.16.4.2.2.5.4)
 - Zooming and Panning (Section 4.16.4.2.2.5.6)
 - Annotation (Section 4.16.4.2.2.5.8)
-- Measurements (Section 4.16.4.2.2.5.10 except for Cobb angle ???)
+- Measurements (Section 4.16.4.2.2.5.10)

 The Display may provide basic viewing tools for the user to interactive with the images.

 If the Display supports the Series/Study Navigation Option, the Display shall support the following additional interactive behavior:
 - Scrolling (Section 4.16.4.2.2.5.5)

-> Note that the Display is only required to display the actual objects referenced in the DiagnosticReport resource.
-If display of images from another plane (e.g. coronal or sagittal) other than the plane used during acquisition (e.g. axial) is necessary, then images on these other planes should be reconstructed (e.g. using multiplanar reconstruction), created as separate set of images and referenced in the DiagnosticReport resource.
+> Note that the Display is only required to display objects specifically referenced in the DiagnosticReport resource.
+If display of images from a plane (e.g. coronal or sagittal) other than the plane used during acquisition (e.g. axial) is necessary, then images on these other planes should be reconstructed (e.g. using multiplanar reconstruction), created as separate set of images and referenced in the DiagnosticReport resource.
 The Display is not required to support reconstruction.

 ### 2:3.Y5.5 Security Considerations